jobtravaini/nfe-repeater/readme.md

 ## Docker

-When the installation is complete, a image will be available to generate a container on your machine.
+When the installation is complete, an image will be built and available to create a container on your machine.
 To bring it up, run the command below completing the name and the image_hash with the maven build generated hash output.

 ```sh
 docker run -d -p 8080:8080 <name> <image_hash>